catapult-project/catapult/dashboard/README.md

 -   [Project glossary](/dashboard/docs/glossary.md)
 -   [Pages and endpoints](/dashboard/docs/pages-and-endpoints.md)

+## Running a local development server

+Running a local instance (i.e., a dev server) of the Performance Dashboard is no longer supported due to a python2 dependency in the appengine toolchain.

+To manually test your python server changes, deploy them to chromeperf-stage.

 ## Code Structure

 All dashboard code lives in the `dashboard/` subdirectory, with the endpoints